sybrew/the-seo-framework/readme.txt

 * Improved: `AutoDescription_Admin_Init::add_post_state` no longer uses `global $post`.
 * Improved: Cleaned up debug messages.
 * Updated: Doing it Wrong notice to the current standards.
-* Fixed: Unlikely confict in the default site options and warned site options.
+* Fixed: Unlikely conflict in the default site options and warned site options.
 This should only have caused a problem if the (protected) warned settings were fetched before admin_init.
 * Fixed: Check for error in breadcrumbs is now also applicable for the term fetch, instead of doubling the cat check.
 * Fixed: Empty values can now be correctly debugged for value type through the debugger.
 * Fixed: Debugger no longer generates an error when parsing boolean values.
 * Fixed: Debugger no longer generates an error when fetching a non-existing excerpt on the front page.
-* Fixed: PHP Warning on transient generation when displaying mulitple CPT on a page.
+* Fixed: PHP Warning on transient generation when displaying multiple CPT on a page.
 * Fixed: PHP Fatal error when debugging a taxonomy.
 * Removed: Doing it Wrong notice in the footer when the theme is outputting the title wrong on WordPress 4.4.0 and lower.
 This has been exchanged for a small html comment.
 * Removed: Genesis check for `wp_title` as it now supports the much required title tag.
 * Removed: IS_HMPL constant check, now only listens to the filter.
-* Removed: Override and frontpage image args as it has been replaced with a more extensive and easier to understand filter.
+* Removed: Override and front-page image arguments as it has been replaced with a more extensive and easier to understand filter.
 * Deprecated: `AudoDescription_Generate::generate_description_from_id()` 2nd argument.
 Exchanged for escape.
 3rd parameter will still work until 2.6.0.
-* Deprecated: `AudoDescription_Generate::generate_excerpt()` 5th argument.
+* Deprecated: `AudoDescription_Generate::generate_excerpt()` 3rd argument.
 Exchanged for char length.
-3rd parameter will still work until 2.6.0.
+4th and 5th parameters are also deprecated and will work as max_char_length until 2.6.0.
 * Deprecated: `AutoDescription_Admin_Init::supported_screens` as it isn't used anymore.
 This also deprecates the `the_seo_framework_supported_screens` filter.
 * Note: On many places, `empty()` has been exchanged for type sensitive checks.
 If you do not wish to use a parameter, always input the default to maintain expected behavior.
 * Note: The description excerpt cache version has been bumped to refresh all excerpts.